 All study abroad students have the option to live in Russian homestays.
 Participants have their own room with a Russian family in a private apartment.
 Housing and most meals (two meals daily and three on weekends) are included in the program fee.
 Students are responsible for weekday lunches.
 The University cafeteria offers very reasonably priced meals.

 At the beginning of the program, you will participate in an intensive three-day introduction to Russian everyday culture and customs, health and safety issues, and the academic program.
-The orientation, held in a St. Petersburg hotel, is supported by Russian student assistants in order to facilitate your entry into your new culture.
+The orientation, held in a Saint Petersburg hotel, is supported by Russian student assistants in order to facilitate your entry into your new culture.
 After the initial three-day orientation, you'll move to your homestay.
 For the remainder of the orientation, you'll take part in a variety of exercises, excursions, and meetings as you become familiar with your new home.

-The study abroad program offers two overnight field trips each summer to Moscow, Russia’s vibrant capital, and Novgorod, Russia’s oldest city.
+The study abroad program offers two overnight excursions each summer to Moscow, Russia’s vibrant capital, and Novgorod, Russia’s oldest city.
 Both trips include excursions to places of educational, cultural, and historic significance, while still allowing some time for you to explore the sites on your own.
 Some group meals are included during these group excursions.

 Film and Music